 Your child’s doctor would conduct a physical examination of the eye and enquire about your child’s medical history before suggesting a course of treatment.

 How To Treat Styes In Children?

-Most styes get resolved in a week, and rarely need medical intervention.
+Most styes get resolved in a week.
 So, before going for medical treatment, you could try a few home care tips to reduce the infection and relieve the symptoms.

 If the stye does not subside with home care, then your doctor might prescribe topical antibiotics.
+Ophthalmic antibiotic ointments are necessary in most cases.
 Systemic antibiotics, surgical, and drainage may be prescribed in case of severe and persistent cases(2).

 Who Are At A Higher Risk Of Developing Styes?

 Anyone can develop styes, although children with the following conditions could be at a higher risk of developing them.

 - Severe cases of seborrheic dermatitis (a condition that causes scaly patches on the scalp)

 These conditions might cause recurring styes in children.
 Also, poor hygiene habits can cause styes to recur.

 Since stye is caused due to bacterial infection, you could take a few steps to minimize the risk of infection.